mostafa/xk6-kafka/docs/schema-registry.md

 }
 ```

 Here `myField` can either be a string or null.
-When serializing data for this schema with hamba/avro, you can provide the value directly:
+When serializing data for this schema with confluent-avro-go, you can provide the value directly:

 ```javascript
 export const productionOrder = {